thethink3r/winbox/README.md

 Note:

-First Start darkmode not enabel -> close and restart Application
+First Start darkmode not enable -> close and restart Application